 Why does Seth Rogen always play a stoner in movies?
 Well, probably because he's a stoner in real life!
 So much so that Rogen even launched his own marijuana company (Houseplant) in California.

-Most don't know that Rogen is also a writer, having started his writing career at the tender age of 13 with the first draft of Superbad, which wouldn't be turned into a movie until 15 years later.
+Most don't know that Rogen is also a writer, having started his writing career at the tender age of 13 with the first draft of Superbad (2007), which wouldn't be turned into a movie until 15 years later.

-With James Franco often by his side, Rogen has proven his talents for both writing and acting—and furthering the stoner archetype.
+With James Franco often by his side, Seth Rogen has proven his talents for writing, acting, and furthering the stoner archetype.

 5. Jim Carrey

-One of the most surprising things about Jim Carrey is that he has a surprisingly wide acting range, thanks to his dedicated method acting.
-In fact, Carrey was literally trained by the CIA to endure torture for his role in 2000’s The Grinch.
+The thing about Jim Carrey is that he has a surprisingly wide acting range, thanks to his dedicated method acting.

-But most movie-goers remember him best for his zany personality and hilarious slapstick.
-Few actors can achieve the facial muscle control of Carrey, who can contort his face to a caricature-like degree.
+But most moviegoers remember him best for his zany personality and hilarious slapstick.
+Few actors can control their facial muscles as well as Carrey, who can contort his face to a caricature-like degree.